Awanit512/3-TCP-LEDBAT_in_WiFi/scratch/TCP-LEDBAT-Graphs-Traces/Flexible-Dumbell-MultiFlow/readme.md

-# This folder contains all the relevent gnu plt trace files along with correspoding graphs of throghput flows against time (thses throughput are taken with samplePeriod of 100 ms) [some files are bigger in size ex: pcap so they are not uploaded].
+# This folder contains all the relevent gnu plt trace files along with correspoding graphs of throghput flows against time (the throughput are taken with samplePeriod of 100 ms) [some files are bigger in size ex: pcap so they are not uploaded].

 ## Author : Awanit Ranjan (181CO161)